 - Logistical advantages

-Doing business in one of the Dominican Republic free trade zones is made all the more attractive by the high-quality infrastructure on offer for moving goods in, out, and around the country.
-That infrastructure was recognized in the World Economic Forum’s Global Competitiveness Report 2019, in which it was ranked as the best in the Latin America region.
+Doing business in one of the free trade zones is made all the more attractive by the high-quality infrastructure on offer for moving goods in, out, and around the country.
+That infrastructure was recognized in the World Economic Forum’s Global Competitiveness Report, in which it was ranked as the best in the Latin America region.
 The Dominican Republic’s world-class infrastructure network includes international airports and seaports, as well as more than 20,000 kilometers of highways and roads.

 - Available labor

-Biz Latin Hub can help you doing business in the Dominican Republic
+Biz Latin Hub can help you enter the Dominican Republic free trade zones

 At Biz Latin Hub, our multilingual teams of corporate support specialists have the experience and know-how to help you launch and do business in the Dominican Republic, or any of the other 17 markets around Latin America and the Caribbean where we have people in place.
 With our full suite of back-office solutions, including company formation, legal, accounting, and recruitment services, we can be your single point of contact for operating in the Americas and beyond.